stefi23/RC-journal/Week1.md

 - Minimize screen time and regularly take walking or stretching breaks
 - Figure out how to navigate the time zone difference
 - Learning how to take notes digitally and organize them
-- Let fear show up but not listen to it

 **What I've learned 💡**